arialdomartini/arialdomartini.github.io/_posts/2023-08-10-property-testing.md

 ```

 `let squareIsNotNegative n = square n >= 0` is the property you want to prove wrong.
 As you see, it's just a simple predicate.
+This is, in essence, the requirement (together with the subset of input values).

 In Hedgehog, the syntax is just slighly different: